 Cliff had made several one-

-His regular guests would be dancer, actress Una Stubbs, who starred with him in Summer Holiday and Hank B Marvin, who's group The Shadows were on a sabbatical, giving him the time not only be Cliff's stright man but also to make some superb albums with Bruce Welch and John Farrar.
+His regular guests would be dancer and actress Una Stubbs, who had starred with him in Summer Holiday and old friend Hank B Marvin, whose group The Shadows were on a sabbatical, giving him the time not only be Cliff's straight man but also to make some superb albums with Bruce Welch and John Farrar.

-The first series in 1970 gave the public a chance to vote for Britain's entry for the Eurovision Song Contest in A Song For Europe, this time it was Mary Hopkin singing for Britain.
+The first series in 1970 gave the public a chance to vote for Britain's entry for the Eurovision Song Contest in A Song For Europe, with Mary Hopkin singing for Britain.
 The show would conform to the familiar variety show format of songs, comedy sketches, guests singers, and maybe a duet with the host.
-However he got something of a coup by inviting Aretha Franklin onto the show for an August Bank Holiday Monday special.
+However he got something of a coup by inviting normally reluctant Aretha Franklin onto the show for an August Bank Holiday Monday special.

-In 1971 it was Northern Ireland's Clodagh Rodgers who respresented Britain and sang
+In 1971 it was Northern Ireland's Clodagh Rodgers who represented Britain and sang

 all six songs in A Song For Europe.
 The show also introduced a few new regular guests